QYLexpired/QYL-theme/README.md

 </details>
 <details style="padding-left: 1em">
 <summary style="opacity: 0.7; font-weight: bold; font-size: 14px">Hide Top Bar</summary>
 <p style="opacity: 0.7; font-size: 13px; padding-left: 1em">When enabled, the top bar is hidden.
-Hover your mouse over either side of the top of the page to reveal it again.<br>If you cannot bring up the top bar in windowed mode, you can restore it by pressing <span data-type="kbd">Ctrl + Q three times</span>.<br>Hiding the top bar will not take effect on tablets (to prevent the top bar from being unrecoverable).</p>
+Hover your mouse over either side of the top of the page to reveal it again.<br>If you cannot bring up the top bar in windowed mode, you can restore it by pressing <span data-type="kbd">Q three times</span>.<br>Hiding the top bar will not take effect on tablets (to prevent the top bar from being unrecoverable).</p>
 </details>
 <details style="padding-left: 1em">
 <summary style="opacity: 0.7; font-weight: bold; font-size: 14px">Vertical Tab</summary>